 If you think your income is too high, the deductions listed above could bring it below the set cap.
-If you need assistance please call us anytime, or just submit the Quick Contact Form on this page.
+If you need assistance please call us anytime, or just submit the Info Request Form on this page.

 USDA Eligibility Map, Approved Homes:

 The second factor when determining eligibility is the physical location of the property.
 As the name suggests, USDA is for Rural Development.
 But don’t let the word “rural” fool you, as many outlying suburban locations that would not seem rural in nature are in fact qualified locations.
 The seller of the home, whether it’s a private seller, listing by a local real estate company, bank listing, etc, is not important.
 Again, the actual location of the house is the primary concern.

 Just like the income calculator, USDA offers a handy property address lookup tool.
 The USDA property eligibility map is where buyers can check to see if a house is located in an eligible area.
 Sometimes less is better when using the property map lookup tool.
 If your submitted address inquiry says “invalid” try to leave out the city and state and just input the street number, street name, and zip code.

 Any house that is outside of the darker shaded area is eligible.
 Nearly 97% of the entire U.S. is eligible for 100% USDA financing, according to the Housing Assistance Council, representing about 110 million people.

 Regarding the home condition, USDA follows the same requirements as other government-backed mortgage programs like FHA and VA.
 The primary focus is safety, soundness, and security.
 Major systems like HVAC, roof, water, electrical and structural integrity should be in good repair and more importantly safe.
 If there are any concerns about these systems or safety, the appraiser will denote this in the report.
 The mortgage lender will likely require an additional inspection and remedy before closing.